Seeing My Techniques Used on Netflix by F1 Drivers

-Dr. Zöe Wimshurst is a Senior Lecturer in Psychology at AECC University College.
-She specialises in screening and optimising visual performance in elite athletes.
+Dr. Zöe Wimshurst is a Senior Psychologist at AECC who specialises in screening and optimising visual performance in elite athletes.
+We spoke to her about seeing her techniques appear on Netflix and working with F1 drivers Alex Albon and Max Verstappen to improve their performance on the track.

 Above: Zöe Wimshurst with Max Verstappen.

-“The Sport Performance Centre is brilliant as it’s a completely private environment that elite athletes can come to.
+“Athletes tend to like the facility as it’s a completely private environment.
 They often don’t want lots of people to see what they are doing and the tests that we do are all highly confidential.
 It’s also a really nice environment to be in.”

 “I do a series of different tests to assess different aspects of drivers’ visual abilities.
 This covers all the things that drivers’ eyes need to do to excel in the car.
 For example, I measure how quickly they can move their eyes from one place to another and I test their peripheral vision.